howltheman/alx_html_css/html_basic/README.md

 HTML BASICS
-This directory contains files which contains code on a simople website
+This directory contains files which contains code on a simple website